Bailin Temple (Beijing): Warlord era

-However, as the Qing Dynasty came to an end in 1911 and the capital was moved to Nanjing, Tibetan Buddhism came to be seen as a feudal and non-Han religion and the temples entered into decadence.
+However, as the Qing Dynasty came to an end in 1911 and the capital was moved to Nanjing, Tibetan Buddhism came to be seen as a feudal and non-Han religion, and the temples entered into decadence.

 According to the property register of the temple in 1931, the abbot was Master Taiyuan.
 The address for the temple was not 1 Xilou Hutong, but 4 Bailin Temple Hutong.
-The register records that there were more than 100 Buddhist statues, 18 cypress trees, one pine tree, a pair of steles, one stone spirit wall, one pair of stone lions.
+The register records that there were more than 100 Buddhist statues, 18 cypress trees, one pine tree, a pair of steles, one stone spirit wall, and one pair of stone lions.

-In 1931, the Abbot Taiyuan of Bailin Temple was rather famous in Beijing, and was very active in the upper class circles.
-According to a memoir by Master Tanxu, Abbot Taiyuan was from northeast China: prior to his conversion, his secular name was Zhang Jiechen.
-His family was rather wealthy, however after his father died, the wealth was quickly trifled away by family members.
+In 1931, the Abbot Taiyuan of Bailin Temple was rather famous in Beijing and was very active in upper-class circles.
+According to a memoir by Master Tanxu, Abbot Taiyuan was from northeast China; prior to his conversion, his secular name was Zhang Jiechen.
+His family was rather wealthy; however, after his father died, the wealth was quickly trifled away by family members.
 In 1924, Zhang Jiechen became a monk under Master Tanxu in Harbin.

 In 1925, Taiyuan came to Beijing.
 In the following year, the warlord Zhang Zuolin became the new leader of the Northern Warlords Government of China.
-Since Taiyuan came from the same area as Zhang, he soon became friends with Zhang's Chief of Staff and thus was appointed abbot of Bailin Temple.
+Since Taiyuan came from the same area as Zhang, he soon became friends with Zhang's Chief of Staff and was thus appointed abbot of Bailin Temple.
 In 1929, Master Taiyuan and a few Buddhist believers established a Buddhist academy inside the temple grounds.
 The next year, under the efforts of Master Taixu, the academy was reorganized on a larger scale.
 However, in 1931, the war between the Chinese and the Japanese in the Northeast had a serious effect on the financial resources of the temple.
-In 1932, it was announced that the academy was to close.
+In 1932, it was announced that the academy would close.
 Since Taiyuan had always lived a rather luxurious life, he eventually decided he could not survive in Beijing anymore and moved to Sichuan, where he later died.
 Although Taiyuan was active in Beijing for only five or six years, his role in establishing the academy played a major part in advancing the study of Buddhism in Beijing.